GitTorre/CloudBedlamLinux/README.md

 Step 0.

 Just change XML settings to meet your specific chaotic needs.
 The default config will run CPU, Memory and Networking chaos.
-You can remove the CPU and Memory nodes and just do Network emulation.
-For example, the below configuration XML runs Network emulation (Disconnect) for 60 seconds, 2 times successively (Repeat=”1”).
+You can remove the CPU and Memory nodes and just do Network emulation or remove Network and just do CPU/Mem.
+It's configurable, so do what you want!

+For example, the below configuration XML runs a CPU pressure fault of 90% CPU utilization across all CPUs for 15 seconds, Memory pressure fault eating 90% of available memory for 15 seconds, and Network Latency emulation fault for 30 seconds for specified endpoints only..., 2 times successively (Repeat=”1”).
 <pre><code>
 &lt;ChaosConfiguration Orchestration="Sequential" Duration="60" RunDelay="0" Repeat="1"&gt;
 	&lt;CpuPressure RunOrder="0"&gt;